Gravitational quantum dynamics: a geometrical perspective: Conclusions

 \section{Conclusions}

-Most approaches to quantum gravity start from Einstein's classical field theory and derive a coherent and, possibly, renormalizable quantization of the gravitational field i.e., the metric tensor of a pseudo-Riemannian manifold.
-In this work, we addressed quantum gravity from the opposite prospective, proposing a theory in which all quantum effects are included into the curvature of a non-Riemannian Finsler's space.
-Following the work on the geometrization of quantum mechanics presented in refs.~\cite{tavernelli_geom,tavernelli_geom2}, we first generalized the formalism to make the theory relativistic covariant introducing the concept of many-times field theory together with a relativistic invariant definition of `simultaneity' in general relativity.
-We then proceeded with the definition of the quantum mechanical potential that contributes to the composition of the metric tensor in the extended $2 \times (4N)$ dimensional Finsler's space.
-The new theory is fully covariant, incorporates all quantum mechanical effects and reproduces Einstein's classical gravitation theory in the limit in which the quantum potential vanishes.
-Finally, the additional components of the energy-momentum tensor appearing in Eq.~\eqref{cq_einstein2} allow for the incorporation of new phenomena that still do not have an explanation within classical general relativity and that are commonly associated with the presence of dark matter and dark energy.
+Most approaches to quantum gravity start from Einstein's classical field theory and derive a coherent and, possibly, renormalizable quantization of the gravitational field i.e., the metric tensor in a pseudo-Riemannian manifold.
+In this work, we addressed gravitational quantum dynamics from the opposite perspective, proposing a theory in which all quantum effects are included into the curvature of a non-Riemannian Finsler space.
+Following the work on the geometrization of quantum mechanics presented in refs.~\cite{tavernelli_geom,tavernelli_geom2}, we first generalized the formalism to make the theory relativistic covariant introducing the concept of many-time field theory together with a relativistic invariant definition of `simultaneity' in GR.
+We then proceeded with the definition of the quantum mechanical potential that contributes to the metric tensor of the Finsler space.
+The new theory, both in the non-interacting (metric-Finsler) and interacting (Randers-Finsler) frameworks, is fully covariant, incorporates all quantum mechanical effects and reproduces Einstein's classical gravitation theory in the limit in which the quantum potential vanishes.
+Finally, the additional components of the energy momentum tensor appearing in Eq.~\eqref{cq_einstein2} allow for the incorporation of new phenomena that still do not have an explanation within classical GR and that are commonly associated with the presence of dark energy.